-The HayWired scenario addresses risks of climate change and natural hazards, benefiting communities, businesses, governmental agencies and the general public in the Bay area.
-The HayWired project study Volume I and Volume II were released in 2018 and Volume III was completed and released in 2021 AB 100: Annual reporting requirement of the Seismic Safety Commission (SSC) Assembly Bill 100 (Committee on Budget), enacted as Chapter 20 of the Statutes of 2020 transferred the SSC to Cal OES, and established an annual reporting requirement of the SSC.
+AB 100: Annual Reporting Requirement of the Seismic Safety Commission (SSC) Assembly Bill 100 (Committee on Budget), enacted as Chapter 20 of the Statutes of 2020 transferred the SSC to Cal OES, and established an annual reporting requirement of the SSC.
 The Legislature finds that numerous agencies at various levels of government have substantial responsibilities in the fields of earthquake preparedness and seismic safety.
 To provide a consistent policy framework to track and monitor those activities and to identify key activities and responsibilities related to seismic safety the SSC is requiring entities participate in the annual reporting requirement.
-The purpose of this reporting to illustrate how the State has developed multiple seismic safety risk reduction and recovery programs.
+The purpose of this reporting is to illustrate how the State has developed multiple seismic safety risk reduction and recovery programs.
 Improved descriptions of what entities have been doing to reduce seismic risk will lead to a better understanding and improved cooperation between State departments, local governments, universities, and private industry.

-In 2021, the SSC received reports from the California Geological Survey and the California Department of Health Care Access and Information, formerly known as the Office of Statewide Health Planning and Development.
-This project is still in progress.
+In 2022, the SSC received a report from the California Earthquake Authority.

+This project is ongoing.